Personalized Two-sided Dose Interval: Simulation

-For comparison, we considered the following four estimators.
-First, we implemented the constant-width PDI estimator in Remark \ref{remark-2}, which is referred to as \HT{(D-CW)}.
-Second, we obtained the indirect PDI estimator by following Section \ref{sec:indirect} based on the dose-probability curve estimator used in \HL{(D-Joint)}; this indirect estimator is referred to as \HT{(Ind-Para)}.
-Furthermore, we obtained two additional indirect PDI estimators where the dose-probability curve was estimated by random forest \citep{Breiman2001} and by an ensemble learner of random forest and gradient boosting \citep{Friedman2001}; these PDI estimators are referred to as \HT{(Ind-RF)} and \HT{(Ind-Ens)}, respectively.
-For indirect methods, we performed grid search to find an interval that made the estimated outcome regression greater than the probability level $\alpha$, i.e., $[\hf_L(\bX), \hf_U(\bX)] = \{ a \cond \widehat{\mu}(a,\bX) \geq \alpha \}$.
+For comparison, we additionally considered the following two estimators.
+First, we obtained the indirect PDI estimator by following Section \ref{sec:indirect} based on the dose-probability curve estimator used in \HL{(Direct)}; this indirect estimator is referred to as \HT{(Ind-Para)}.
+Furthermore, we obtained an additional indirect PDI estimator where the dose-probability curve was estimated by an ensemble learner of random forest and gradient boosting \citep{Friedman2001}; this PDI estimator is referred to as \HT{(Ind-Ens)}.
+For indirect methods, we performed grid search to find an interval that made the estimated outcome regression greater than or equal to the probability level $\alpha$, i.e., $[\hf_L(\bX), \hf_U(\bX)] = \{ a \cond \widehat{\mu}(a,\bX) \geq \alpha \}$.
 If such an interval did not exist, we took the dose level maximizing the estimated dose-probability curve as the indirect rule recommendation, i.e., $\hf_L(\bX)=\hf_U(\bX) = \argmax_{a} \widehat{\mu} (a,\bX)$.
-We evaluated the performance of the PDI estimators obtained from the three indirect and the two direct methods using a test dataset $\mathcal{D}_{\text{test}}$ having $M=500$ observations generated from the same distribution as the training data.
-We repeated the simulation 100 times.
+Lastly, for reference, we considered the optimal PDI, which is referred to as (True).
+We evaluated the performance of these PDI estimators using a test dataset $\mathcal{D}_{\text{test}}$ having $N \in \{500,1000,1500,2000\}$ observations generated from the same distribution as the training data.
+We repeated the simulation 1000 times for each $N$.

+To evaluate the performance of a PDI estimator $(\hf_L, \hf_U)$, we considered the following criteria.
+First, we obtained the empirical excess risk (EER) over the test set, which is defined by:

+Note that the EER is an empirical analogue of the excess risk in Theorem \ref{thm-ExcessRisk}.
+Of note, the EER of the optimal PDI serves as the reference value of zero.
+Second, we calculated the proportion in which a method in view does not produce a valid PDI interval.
+Third, we focused on the mean absolute error (MAE) and the root mean squared error (RMSE), which are defined as follows:

+For these four evaluation metrics (EER, proportion of invalid PDI, MAE, and RMSE), a lower value indicates better performance.